 Between November 2019 and the summer of 2023, a research group from Keele University, and the Universities of Oxford, Edinburgh and University College London, studied how people feel about living in Macclesfield today; what makes them feel safe or unsafe living in the town, and what they think should be done to improve public safety locally.

 The project is called Place, Crime and Insecurity in Everyday Life: A Contemporary Study of an English Town.
 We sometimes use the shorter form Security in Place, also the name of our website: https://securityinplace.org/

 The project was funded by the Economic and Social Research Council (ESRC) (award number ES/S010734/1).
-The support of the Economic and Social Research Council (ESRC) is gratefully acknowledged.
 An earlier study of the town - 'The Symbolic Construction of Crime in Middle England' - was conducted by three members of the present team under the ESRC's 'Crime and Social Order' Programme (L210252032) from 1994-96.